brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-1.md

 Each pair of students working together could review one other assignments each, individually, thereby generating two batches of feedback for each submitted assignment.

-Rubric: provide free form comments on the following topics:
+Rubric: Provide free form comments on the following topics.
+Provide examples that demonstrate the incorrectness of code or specifications.

 * The correctness of the assignment.
 Which parts seem to be correct, which parts are wrong, and which parts are difficult to assess?
 Suggest improvements for the parts that are not correct.
 * The pre- and post-condition specifications.
 How well do these match the description provided?
 How easy are these to understand?
 What simplifications and improvements are possible?